ESGF/esgf-helm/README.md

 ```

 Pods must be able to loop back to themselves via their own service - this is known
-as "hairpin mode", and requires us to put the docker bridge network into promiscuous
+as "hairpin mode", and requires the docker bridge network to be in promiscuous
 mode:

 ```sh